LoganSound/CopterFeeder/README.md

     docker-compose up -d
     ```

-    **Note:** If you already had docker installed through another method, newer versions use `docker compose` instead of `docker-compose` and you may need to modify these scripts.
+    **Note:** If you already had docker installed through another method, newer versions use `docker compose` instead of `docker-compose` and you may need to modify these scripts

 <br>
 <br>